explodinglabs/superstack.docs/docs/migrations.md

 ## Suggested File Layout

-SuperStack doesn't require any file names or layout, that's up to you.
+SuperStack doesn’t enforce any particular migration file names or layout — you’re free to organise them however you like.

-But here's one you might use while developing (pre-production):
+Here’s a simple structure you might adopt during development (before production):

 ```
 01-extensions.sql